 The Go EFI Classic Systems are intended for use with unleaded Make sure that you remove ALL low pressure hoses, fittings and clamps pump gas.
-The system is compatible with E-85, but this requires on factory fuel lines and replace them with EFI rated fuel hose.
-Also the advanced tuning knowledge.
+The system is compatible with E-85, but this requires advanced tuning knowledge.
 Maximum horsepower fueling capacity is reduced by approximately 30% with E-85.
 Fuel system components not to mix 45° and 37° AN fittings, they look similar but will not work should be E-85 compatible and in new condition to prevent sludge from breaking loose.

-- •The Go EFI Classic System is designed to be used with street based ignition systems: Summit Racing® Multi-Spark Digital CD Ignition, MSD Digital 6AL, MSD Street Fire, etc. It will not operate with race oriented systems such as MSD digital 7AL, 7AL-2, 7AL-3 and 8plus. - This system is NOT smog legal. - The Go EFI Classic System comes with pre-installed 66-lb flow injectors and is capable of handling up to 500 hp. - Please refer to ignition system's instructions as some features may need to be altered for proper operations of the EFI System.
+The Go EFI Classic System is designed to be used with street based ignition systems: Summit Racing® Multi-Spark Digital CD Ignition, MSD Digital 6AL, MSD Street Fire, etc. It will not operate with race oriented systems such as MSD digital 7AL, 7AL-2, 7AL-3 and 8-plus.

+• This system is NOT smog legal.

+• The Go EFI Classic System comes with pre-installed 80-lb flow injectors and is capable of handling up to 500 hp.

+Please refer to ignition system's instructions as some features may need to be altered for proper operations of the EFI System.
 The Go EFI Classic System does not control timing, but depends on the ignition timing curve to be correct for optimal throttle response.